rihokirss/thatopen-enhanced-camera-controls/TUTORIAL.md

 }
 ```

-**Why?** We disable the default wheel action because our custom smooth wheel control provides a much better experience.
+**Why?** We disable the default wheel action because our custom smooth wheel control provides instant response with no lag.

 ### Step 4: Create smooth wheel control